 Pets that are experiencing severe conditions and symptoms regarding their eye, may need ocular surgery.

-Common ocular procedures for cats and dogs include eyelid tumour removal, cataract surgery, ectropion surgery, entropion surgery, exenteration of the orbit, and cherry eye surgery.
+Common ocular procedures for cats and dogs include eyelid tumour removal, entropion surgery, and enucleation.

-If the condition requires the skill of a specialized surgeon, our veterinarians will refer you to a pet surgeon near Millbrook and work closely with your animal surgeon to ensure that your pet receives the same level of care that we would provide.
+If the condition requires surgery, our veterinarians will refer you to a pet surgeon near Millbrook and work closely with your animal surgeon to ensure that your pet receives the same level of care that we would provide.

 Cats and dogs are known to occasionally develop various types of masses under their skin.
 Masses can also grow inside a body cavity and can be serious or life-threatening.